HaaLeo/vscode-stylint/README.md

 - `Enable Stylint for this Workspace`: enable Stylint extension for this workspace.
 - `stylint.showOutputChannel`: show the output channel of the Stylint extension.

+## Known Issues

+When updating VS Code to a version that _ships with a new Node.js version_ (like [v1.31.0](https://code.visualstudio.com/updates/v1_31#_nodejs-update) did), a bug can occur that causes the extension host to crash.
+This happens, because the extension depends on native Node.js modules.
+When you face this bug please refer to issue [#7](https://github.com/HaaLeo/vscode-stylint/issues/7) for further details and a possible fix.

 ## Contribution

 If you found a bug or are missing a feature do not hesitate to [file an issue](https://github.com/HaaLeo/vscode-stylint/issues/new/choose).